PE and Sport Premium

 Increased participation in competitive sport, for example by:

 - increasing and actively encouraging pupils' participation in the School Games

 - organising, coordinating or entering more sport competitions or tournaments within the school or across the local area, including those run by sporting organisations

 - employ coaches or specialist teachers to cover planning preparation and assessment (PPA) arrangements – these should come out of your core staffing budgets

-For advice on employing sports coaches for your school (not for PPA cover) http://www.sportscoachuk.org/site-tools/about-uk-coaching/coaching-schools-portal
+For advice on employing sports coaches for your school (not for PPA cover) visit the UK Coaching - Coaching in Primary Schools Toolkit

 - how the improvements will be sustainable in the future

-Further details can also be found at www.gov.uk/guidance/pe-and-sport-premium-for-primary-schools
+Further details can also be found at PE and sport premium for primary schools - GOV.UK (www.gov.uk)

-You can view the Nottinghamshire PE and Sport Premium Guide below.
+You can view the Notts PE and Sport Premium Guide and Good Practice Example booklets below.